Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process: Conclusions

 \section{Conclusions}

-In this paper, we propose a complete watermarking method \name\ for diffusion models, including watermark embedding, extraction, and verification.
-We construct a watermark diffusion process for the watermark data based on its standard diffusion process.
-By training the diffusion model to learn a standard diffusion process for task data and a \wdp\ for the watermark data, we can embed the watermark into DMs.
-Watermark extraction is processed by sampling the watermark data using the shared reverse noise learned by the \wdp.
-The extracted watermark can be verified by comparing the similarity and performing the hypothesis test, which gives the conclusion about the model IP violation.
-We provide the theoretical foundations and analysis to \name\ and validate its performance through our experiments.
-Overall, the proposed method can achieve the goals of model fidelity, watermark detectability, and watermark robustness.
-Introducing this new approach has provided a powerful tool for protecting intellectual property in diffusion models.
+In this paper, we propose WDM, a complete watermarking framework for diffusion models that consists of watermark embedding, extraction, and verification.
+The watermark data is embedded through concurrently learning a WDP and a standard diffusion process for task data generation.
+Watermark extraction can only be processed by obtaining the original trigger, which does not expose the watermark during task generation and saves the watermark imperceptibility.
+The extracted watermark can be verified by similarity comparison and hypothesis testing, giving the conclusion regarding the model ownership.
+We present the detailed theoretical foundations and analysis of the used WDP and validate the effectiveness of our proposed WDM through experiments.
+We evaluate the robustness of WDM in various settings against model compression, weight perturbation attacks, and model fine-tuning attacks.
+Overall, the proposed WDM can achieve the goals of model fidelity, watermark fidelity, and watermark robustness.
+Introducing this new approach has provided a powerful tool for protecting intellectual property in diffusion models. {